IMR Steering Committee

 It is composed of 5 members committed to 5 years of service.
 Each year, one member rotates off and is replaced by a new one.
 Members must have served on an Organizing Committee, preferably as Chair.
 The current committee is composed of

-• John Verdicchio – Chair
+• Suzanne Shontz – Chair

 • Scott Canann